 Phlebotomists work in a variety of healthcare settings such as hospitals, blood banks, doctor offices, or outpatient laboratories.
 Students are required to collect blood and other specimen types from patients for analysis or other medical purposes.
 Students will become proficient in the various blood collection methods using supplies such as tourniquets, needles, syringes, multi-sample systems, and correctly handling and packaging of sharps containers.
 Students are required to follow all policies and procedures set forth by clinical agencies laboratory standards as well as the College policies and protocol.
 Attendance of all classes is mandatory.

-Students must establish a working knowledge of patient identification practices and HIPPA requirements.
+Students must establish a working knowledge of patient identification practices and HIPAA requirements.
 Phlebotomists understand and navigate computer programs as related to their position.
 Students will exhibit the highest standard of professionalism when it come to interacting with patients and every healthcare worker while in lecture, lab, and clinical hours.

 Students work with patients of various age spans and must be able to relate and alleviate fear of any procedure.
-The following is a brief list of some functions students are expected to perform while in the phlebotomy lecture, lab, or clinical setting:
+The following is a brief list of some functions students are expected to perform while in the Phlebotomy lecture, lab, or clinical setting:

 Home | Campus Safety | Catalog | Campus Map | Parking Information

-2600 N. 20th Ave., Pasco, WA 99301 | PHONE 509.547.0511 | FAX 509.546.0401
+2600 N. 20th Ave., Pasco, WA 99301 | PHONE 509.547.0511 | FAX Directory

-© 2011 Columbia Basin College.
+© 2014 Columbia Basin College.
 All Rights Reserved. | Website Created by Vision Internet.